flexcyon/docs-en/translation-es/README/page-4.md

     - styling
 ---

-Este tema se propone lograr lo siguiente

-1. Ser "considerado razonablemente", las características del paquete utilizan ycoveralgunos nicho también.
-.
+This theme sets out to achieve the following

+1. Be "reasonably opinionated", bundle features users use and cover some niche ones too.

-2. Sea decentemente ligero, esto significa *no embeds* (sin fuentes, SVGs)
+2. Be decently lightweight, this means *no embeds* (no fonts, SVGs)

-3. Por defecto de Sane
+3. Sane defaults

-4. Personalizable con configuración de estilo

-5. Dim elementos UI inactivos o desenfocados para reducir la sobrecarga de información
+4. Customisable with Style Settings

+5. Dim inactive or unfocused UI elements to reduce information overload

-6. Agrupar numerosos metadatos de llamada utilites y cssclasses.
+6. Bundle numerous callout metadata utilites and cssclasses.
-.